-This Society – AFTR – envisions the Tongariro River corridor being returned as close as possible to its natural state so that the river valley’s landscape values and its biodiversity status are restored.
+The Advocates for the Tongariro River (AFTR) envisage the Tongariro River corridor being returned as close as possible to its natural state so that the river valley’s landscape values, endemic ecology and its biodiversity status are restored.

-One part of this vision is the control and removal of exotic pests such as wilding pines.
-These pines are a problem because they are aggressive colonisers in New Zealand growing conditions (unlike their more restrained growth in their native habitats of North America).
+A necessary part of th AFTR’s vision is the eradication of exotic pests such as wilding pines.
+Pines are a particular problem because they are aggressive colonisers in New Zealand’s growing conditions (unlike their more restrained growth in their native habitats of North America).

-These pines are a nuisance especially in areas where native forest regrowth is being encouraged; here, alongside the Tongariro River.
+These pines are a special nuisance in areas where native forest regrowth is being encouraged; such as alongside the Tongariro River.
 Pines are visually intrusive, an important factor where aesthetic landscape values are to be restored.
 The pest trees also overpower emerging native plants as they win the competition for forest space.
-For the fauna they offer none of the advantages of native trees, no berries nor nectar, which encourage bird and insect life.
+For the fauna they offer none of the advantages of native trees, no berries or nectar, which encourage bird and insect life.
 Further, pine needles inhibit regeneration of native forest floor flora.

 Nationwide there are many campaigns aimed at curtailing these pest trees.
-A simple Google search will show the vigour of the overall crusade as New Zealanders restore their respect for native flora; there are over 300 pages of websites.
+A Google search will show the vigour of the overall crusade as New Zealanders restore their respect for native flora; there are over 300 pages of websites.
 All Regional Councils are taking action against wilding pines as part of New Zealand’s Biodiversity Strategy.
-The Marlborough Sounds situation is an often quoted arm of this movement and nearer home, the Kinloch Community Association is dealing with these pines near there, and as one drives south from Taupo along State Highway 1 at Hatepe, there are many recently poisoned pine trees to be seen in the Hinemaiaia River Valley.
-Nearer home, the joint DoC – Tongariro Natural History Society project to restore the Motuoapa wetlands brought about the poisoning of pine trees, clearly visible from the highway.
+The Marlborough Sounds eradication of pines project by the community and DoC is an often quoted example of this movement and near Taupo, the Kinloch Community Association is dealing with feral pines.
+There are other instances easily observable south from Taupo; along State Highway 1 at Hatepe, many recently poisoned pine trees can be seen in the Hinemaiaia River Valley.
+The joint DoC – Tongariro Natural History Society project to restore the Motuoapa wetlands brought about the poisoning of pine trees, clearly visible from the highway.

-The project to eliminate pines started several years ago, with poisoning in the Department of Conservation reserves on the left bank of the Tongariro River upstream of the Trout Centre and later, by the AFTR, on the right bank.
-The work, unfinished, has moved upstream to about 1 km above the Red Hut suspension bridge.
-The effect of the poisoning there is not subtle, there are many trees in the brown stage, in which the needles die and drop.
+Our campaign to eliminate pines started several years ago, with trial poisoning in the Department of Conservation reserves on the left bank of the Tongariro River upstream of the Trout Centre and later, by the AFTR, on the right bank.
+The work, as yet unfinished, has moved upstream to about 1 km above the Red Hut suspension bridge.
+The effect of the poisoning there is not subtle, there are many trees in the late brown stage, in which the needles die and drop.
 Soon the skeletons will turn grey and later they will rot away.

-Understandably, some people are upset by the effect of rust brown pine needles on large trees on the skyline.
-Of course, if the problem had been addressed say 20 years ago when the trees were much smaller the visual effects would have been much lower.
-And, conversely, if they were to be left any longer the ability to manage them would become far more difficult and perhaps cause the increasing persistence of a wilding pine forest.
-The Department of Conservation had no funding to do this work and it may have considered that there was little community interest anyway.
-Even now with some funding provided through grants made to the AFTR there is just enough to use this poisoning technique.
+Understandably, some people are concerned at the effect of rust-brown pine needles on large trees on the skyline.
+Of course, if the problem had been addressed say 20 years ago when the trees were much smaller the visual effects would have been much lower, perhaps not even noticeable.
+And, conversely, if they were to be left any longer the capability to manage them would become far more difficult and perhaps cause the increasing persistence of a wilding pine forest.
+The Department of Conservation had no funding to do this work and it may well have considered that there was little community interest anyway.
+Even now with some funding provided through grants made to the AFTR there is just enough to support this poisoning technique.

-So at present there are many middle-sized wilding pines causing distress due to the continued presence of those poisoned trees.
+At present there are many middle-sized poisoned wilding pines causing concern.
 Can anything be done to improve the situation?
 The AFTR have explored several possible options.

-Removing the skeletal trees, known as standing spars, by cutting them down is dangerous on two counts.
+Removing the skeletal trees, known as standing spurs, by cutting them down is dangerous on two counts.
 First there is high risk to the safety of timber workers.
-Secondly un-rotted spars lying on the ground present heavy fuels which increase the risk of extreme fire damage should there be a bush fire.
-Further, the damage to any understorey of regenerating natives as whole spars crash down would be disastrous.
+Secondly un-rotted spurs lying on the ground present heavy fuels which increase the risk of extreme fire damage should there be a bush fire.
+Further, the damage to any understorey of regenerating natives as whole spurs crash down would be disastrous.
 So tree skeleton removal is not an option.
-The standing spars must be left to rot down.
+The standing spurs must be left to rot down.